 Do you like to keep a tidy home but are allergic to cleaning?
 A smarter vacuum may be the solution.
-Now arguably viewed as smart home products, automated robotic vacuums don’t just clean for you and save you time, they also often have built-in technology that allows them to clean more efficiently.
-If you’ve been wondering if robot vacuums really work you might want to look at the industry leader in robotic vacuum cleaners, iRobot. iRobot is a brand with a wide variety of impressive vacuums in the Roomba line, each with meaningful discounts from Amazon, Walmart, Home Depot, and more to help you decide if you want to take the plunge into automated spring cleaning for May 2019.
+Now arguably viewed as smart home products, robotic vacuums don’t just clean for you and save you time, they also often have built-in technology that allows them to clean more efficiently.
+If you’ve been wondering if robot vacuums really work, you might want to look at the industry leader in robotic vacuum cleaners, iRobot. iRobot is a brand with a wide variety of impressive vacuums in the Roomba line, each with meaningful discounts from Amazon, Walmart, Home Depot, and more to help you decide if you want to take the plunge into automated cleaning in September 2019.

 Introduced about 16 years ago, these smart vacuum cleaners feature a set of sensors that allows them to perform tasks most generic vacuums cannot.
 They operate using an embedded computer in conjunction with the Roomba Open Interface.
 Many are Wi-Fi-compatible and can be controlled via mobile apps.
 Although smart-home devices have recently caused security concerns, Roomba’s CEO was quick to address its companies policies.

 Read on to discover the best Roomba deals available right now, along with a few budget-friendly Roomba alternatives from other brands.

 - — $300